vsg-dev/vsgTutorial/2_Foundations/Auxiliary_and_observer_ptr.md

     child->parent = parent; // parent object ref count doesn't change as we are just assigning to a vsg::obsever_ptr<>
     parent->children.push_back(child) // child object now ha a ref count 2 }
-// parent is descrtructed decreatment the parent object to 0 and the objects destructor is called.
+// parent pointer is destructed and decreaments the parent object's ref count to 0 and the parent object destructor is called.
-// the destructor deletes the children list and destrements the child's reference count to 1.
+// The destructor deletes the children list which decrements the child's reference count to 1.
-// the child is destructed and decrements it's reference count to 0, deleting the child.
+// The child pointer is destructed and decrements it's reference count to 0, deleting the child.
 ~~~

 The vsg::observer_ptr<> is also useful for cases where applications want to keep a pointer to a resource that has a lifetime that is independently managed, but you occasional want to access it if it's still in memory.